-6 See Bazelon, supra note 1, at 26-29; see also, e.g., United States v.
+See Bazelon, supra note 1, at 26-29; see also, e.g., United States v.
 Monzel, 641 F.3d 528, 530 (D.C.
 Cir.
-2011) (explaining that child pornography victim "Amy" sought \$3.26 million in restitution from defendant who possessed her image, reflecting her "total losses from the creation and distribution of pornographic images of her as a child"), cert. denied, 132 S. Ct.
+2011) (explaining that child pornography victim "Amy" sought \$3.26 million in restitution from a defendant who possessed her image, reflecting her "total losses from the creation and distribution of pornographic images of her as a child"), cert. denied sub nom.
+Amy v.
+Monzel, 132 S. Ct.
 756 (2011).

-gressional mandate requiring defendants to pay the "full amount" of a victim's losses, federal trial and appellate courts are deeply divided on what the restitution statute requires when thousands of defendants possess the same images, and thereby collectively harm one victim.7 Some courts have ruled that each individual defendant must pay the full amount of a victim's losses,8 while other courts have decided that each defendant must pay just a tiny fractional share of the total losses suffered by the victim.9 A few courts have denied victims any restitution whatsoever.10 These differing outcomes largely turn on a single question, which the Supreme Court will consider this term: whether a child pornography victim must show that her losses were the proximate result of the defendant's possession of her images.11 This is essentially a threshold issue for determining whether such victims receive full, some, or no restitution from convicted child pornography defendants.12 In that regard, proximate cause also serves as a determinate for who must bear the burden of a victim's losses-the victim or the defendant-and in what proportion.
+possess the same images, and thereby collectively harm one victim.
+Some courts have ruled that each individual defendant must pay the full amount of a victim's losses, while other courts have decided that each defendant must pay just a tiny fractional share of the total losses suffered by the victim.
+A few courts have denied victims any restitution whatsoever.
+These differing outcomes largely turn on a single question, which the Supreme Court will consider this term: whether a child pornography victim must show that her losses were the proximate result of the defendant's possession of her images.
+This is essentially a threshold issue for determining whether such victims receive full, some, or no restitution from convicted child pornography defendants.
+In that regard, proximate cause also serves as a determinate for who must bear the burden of a victim's losses-the victim or the defendant-and in what proportion.

-Predictably, this issue has sparked attention in the media, both because the Supreme Court will consider it in the near future and, perhaps more importantly, because of the all-too-real human dimension of these emerging victims.13 These limited examinations, how-
+Predictably, this issue has sparked attention in the media, both because the Supreme Court will consider it in the near future and, perhaps more importantly, because of the all-too-real human dimension of these emerging victims.
+These limited examinations, however, have not fully considered the complex legal issues at stake.
+Although the issue has received modest attention from academia, many of the commentaries are reluctant to conclude that Congress

-7 See, e.g., United States v.
-Brannon, No. 4:09-CR-38-RLV-WEJ, 2011 WL 2912862, at 9 (N.D.
+See, e.g., United States v.
+Brannon, No. 4:09-CR-38-RLV-WEJ, 2011 WL 2912862, at \9 (N.D.
 Ga.
-May 26, 2011) (noting recent National Center for Missing and Exploited Children ("NCMEC") statistics indicate that there are approximately 9,200 cases in the country associated with approximately 44,000 images of child pornography victim "Vicky").
+May 26, 2011) (noting recent National Center for Missing and Exploited Children ("NCMEC") statistics indicate that there are approximately 9200 cases in the country associated with approximately 44,000 images of child pornography victim "Vicky").

-8 See, e.g., In re Amy Unknown, 701 F.3d 749, 769-70 (5th Cir.
+&lt;sup>8 See, e.g., In re Amy Unknown, 701 F.3d 749, 769-70 (5th Cir.
 2012) (en banc) (explaining such an outcome ensures child pornography victims receive the "full amount of [their] losses, to the extent possible, while also ensuring that no defendant bears more responsibility than is required for full restitution"), cert. granted sub nom.
 Paroline v.
 United States, 133 S. Ct.
 2886 (2013).

-9 See, e.g., United States v.
+&lt;sup>9 See, e.g., United States v.
 Fast, 709 F.3d 712, 723 (8th Cir.
-2013) (affirming district court award of \$3,333 against defendant convicted of possessing images of Vicky); Monzel, 641 F.3d at 530 (noting district court awarded "nominal" restitution of \$5,000).
+2013) (affirming district court award of \$3333 against defendant convicted of possessing images of Vicky); Monzel, 641 F.3d at 530 (noting district court awarded "nominal" restitution of \$5000).

-10 See, e.g., United States v.
-Plachy, No. 4:12CR3049, 2013 WL 1914613, at 12 (D. Neb.
+See, e.g., United States v.
+Plachy, No. 4:12CR3049, 2013 WL 1914613, at \12 (D. Neb.
 May 8, 2013) (denying restitution request where victims "suffered substantial mental injuries with long-term effects as the result of the widespread dissemination of [their images]" but finding such injuries are attributable to numerous other persons who accessed the same pornographic material); United States v.
 Paroline, 672 F. Supp.
 2d 781, 793 & n.12 (E.D.
 Tex.
 2009) (denying child pornography victim's restitution request based on proximate cause analysis in a possession case but acknowledging such victims have "a great need for counseling and medical care"), vacated sub nom.
 In re Amy Unknown, 701 F.3d 749.

-11 See Paroline v.
+See Paroline v.
 United States, 133 S. Ct.
 2886 (2013).